The Full Story

-	It is ALWAYS all right to call Poison Control at 1-800-222-1222 if you're concerned about children swallowing bugs (or anything else).
-In the case of insects, poison specialists assure the caller that the child has just eaten a bit of extra protein that will be digested along with other food.
+It is ALWAYS all right to use webPOISONCONTROL®, the online tool, or to call Poison Control at 1-800-222-1222, if you're concerned about children swallowing bugs (or anything else).
+In the case of insects, it's likely the child has just eaten a bit of extra protein that will be digested along with other food.
 It is possible that hard, indigestible parts of the insect body (for example, grasshopper legs or beetle wings) will be excreted in the stools; parents and caregivers shouldn't be alarmed if this happens.

-Related questions concern pesticides, if the caller thinks the bug was first killed by an insecticide.
+Related questions concern pesticides, if you think the bug was first killed by an insecticide.
 The amount of insecticide consumed with one or a few bugs should not cause any harm.
 Poison Control would be concerned, though, if the child had access to the area where the bug killer was placed or stored.
-In that case, remove the child from the area, wash the child well, and call Poison Control right away.
-The 24-hour number is 1-800-222-1222.
+In that case, remove the child from the area, wash the child well, and use webPOISONCONTROL for online guidance or call Poison Control right away at 1-800-222-1222.